 Management teams need a way to address the digital skills gap that exists within their organization.
 As cloud services, mobile apps and the Internet of Things (IoT) continue to transform most every aspect of our lives, consumers are increasingly relying on digital tools as their primary interface to the companies with which they do business.

-At Digital Skills Academy, our programmes necessitate significant industry engagement.
+At Digital Skills, our programmes necessitate significant industry engagement.
 All our participants are required to work on industry-assigned projects for building meaningful real-world experience.
 In order to assure we’re able to provide our students with relevant and challenging experience, we build relationships with leading industry partners to provide a flow of projects.
 It is through these two relationships—that of Corporate Client and Industry Partner—that we address an organisation's digital skills gap.

 Hear from UPC on their Industry Partner experience

-This is a unique aspect of the Digital Skills Academy programme.
+This is a unique aspect of the Digital Skills programme.
 Our Industry Partners are provided with cross-functional project teams of participants from our degree programmes.
 This allows our partners to identify and recruit digital talent within these project teams and have innovative digital products and services developed by these teams.

 Our programme is an excellent opportunity for industry partners to gain access to a project team with an enthusiastic outlook, technology literacy, digital skills — and most importantly — a team outside of the internal obstacles and constraints as outlined above.